ShwetKhatri2001/AR-Webstore/README.md

 This will install the app dependencies, start an instance of webpack-dev-server, and expose the local web server to the internet using the local tunnel URL will be printed on your terminal.

 <a name="docker"></a>
-## 🧰 Docker-Setuo
+## 🧰 Docker-Setup

 1. Get the docker
-   For windows/wsl use this : (https://docs.docker.com/desktop/install/windows-install/)
+   For Windows/WSL use this : (https://docs.docker.com/desktop/install/windows-install/)
    For Mac use this: (https://docs.docker.com/desktop/install/mac-install/)

-2. check docker has installed or not useing
+2. Check whether docker has been installed or not using `docker -v`
-    `docker -v`

 3. Pull the Image of  #AR-webstore from dockerhub `docker pull shwetkhatri2001/ar-webstore`
-4. list the images that are present currently
+4. List the images that are present currently
     `docker images`
-5. run the docker image of #AR-webstore
+5. Run the docker image of #AR-webstore
     `docker run -p 3000:3000 shwetkhatri2001/ar-webstore`

+You will get the react-app running on `http://localhost:3000/`

 <a name="build"></a>
 ## 🧰 Build